HachimanH20/Supers_Kitchen/README.md

 4. Extract for new ROM from the Main menu.
 5. Enjoy!

-##**EXAMPLE:**##
+## **EXAMPLE:**

-In your terminal, type the following where "/home/user/location/" is the directory where the script lives:
+In your shell, type the following where "/location/of/kitchen" is the directory where the kitchen lives:

+Linux (Terminal):
 ```
-cd /home/user/location/
+cd /location/of/kitchen
 ./superr
 ```